dotnet/runtime/docs/workflow/debugging/coreclr/debugging.md

 10. Press F11 to start debugging at wmain in corerun (or set a breakpoint in source and press F5 to run to it)
     1. As an example, set a breakpoint for the EEStartup function in ceemain.cpp to break into CoreCLR startup.

-Steps 1-10 only need to be done once, and then (11) can be repeated whenever you want to start debugging.
+Steps 1-9 only need to be done once as long as there's been no changes to the CMake files in the repository.
+Afterwards, step 10 can be repeated whenever you want to start debugging.
 The above can be done with Visual Studio 2019 as writing.
 Keeping with latest version of Visual Studio is recommended.

 ### Using SOS with windbg or cdb on Windows ###